-Activities The PBID will finance activities and improvements that will improve Downtown Chula Vista's environment for property owners, residents, workers and visitors, including: Environment: Maintenance Teams that sweep scrub and procesure wash

-- Maintenance Teams that sweep, scrub and pressure wash sidewalks, remove litter and graffiti, increase the frequency of trash removal and maintain landscaping throughout the District. - Safety & Hospitality Ambassadors that provide information on activities and attractions, work with local police, business and property owners to prevent crime and reduce homelessness and improve quality of life issues. - Beautification improvements that make Downtown Chula Vista more visually attractive, which may include: wayfinding signage, trash cans, holiday décor, enhanced streetscape, planters, etc.
+The PBID will finance activities and improvements that will improve Services and Downtown Chula Vista's environment for property owners, residents, Activities workers and visitors, including: Environment: - Maintenance Teams that sweep, scrub and pressure wash sidewalks, remove litter and graffiti, increase the frequency of trash removal and maintain landscaping throughout the District. - Safety & Hospitality Ambassadors that provide information on activities and attractions, work with local police, business and property owners to prevent crime and reduce homelessness and improve quality of life issues. - Beautification improvements that make Downtown Chula Vista more visually attractive, which may include: wayfinding signage, trash cans, holiday décor, enhanced streetscape, planters, etc. Economic: - Economic and business development activities to support the growth and vitality of existing business investments, promote a stronger business mix, and enhance the image of Downtown Chula Vista as a destination for consumer and investment revenues.

-Economic:

-- Economic and business development activities to support the growth and vitality of existing business investments, promote a stronger business mix, and enhance the image of Downtown Chula Vista as a destination for consumer and investment revenues.
 Working with City staff to expedite the tenant improvement process. - Marketing to promote a positive image of downtown as a regional destination, and services aimed at attracting a diverse cultural consumer base, quality commercial and office tenants, and private investment.

-Budget ACTIVITY TOTAL

-ENVIRONMENTAL ENHANCEMENTS

-Ambassadors, Homeless Initiative, Beautification,

-District-Wide Maintenance \$90,000

-Third Avenue Additional Maintenance \$70,000

-Total Environmental Enhancements \$160,000

-ECONOMIC ENHANCEMENTS

-Business Development, Communications, Marketing, Branding, Parking Management

-Total Economic Enhancements \$170,000

-ADVOCACY/ADMINISTRATION

-Personnel: Administrative Support

-\$100,000

-PBID RESERVE (5%)

-TOTAL PBID BUDGET

-Method of Levy of assessments upon real property that benefit and activities. from improvements
+Budget ACTIVITY TOTAL ENVIRONMENTAL ENHANCEMENTS Ambassadors, Homeless Initiative, Beautification, District-Wide Maintenance \$90,000 Third Avenue Additional Maintenance \$70,000 Total Environmental Enhancements \$160,000 ECONOMIC ENHANCEMENTS Business Development, Communications, Marketing, Branding, Parking Management Total Economic Enhancements \$170,000 ADVOCACY/ADMINISTRATION Personnel: Administrative Support Total Advocacy/Administration \$100,000 PBID RESERVE (5%) \$25,000 TOTAL PBID BUDGET \$455,000 Levy of assessments upon real property that benefit from improvements Method of calculation of lot square footage and street frontage.
+Estimated annual maximum assessment rates for the first year of the district follow:

+Annual assessments are based upon an allocation of program costs and a and activities.

 Financing

-Assessments Annual assessments are based upon an allocation of program calculation of lot square footage and street frontage.
-Estimaximum assessment rates for the first year of the district fol
+Assessments